The Software Engineer’s Career - Beyond Senior

 and agreeableness - ability of being compassionate, cooperative and friendly (which doesn’t mean you need to agree to everything).

 Sure, some of them - like high levels of empathy - are given, you are born with them or you developed them in your early years.
-Still, all of them can be significantly improved with deliberate practice.
+Still, all of them can be significantly improved with deliberate practice or even just self awareness.
 Bottom line is - as Steve Jobs famously said - “Great things in business are never done by one person, they are done by a team of people”.
 Investing in skills to increase effective team work is a sure bet that will pay off.

 Ownership and limits of your sphere of control